Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/AUTHORIZATION/DOCUMENT-AUTHORIZATION/STUDENT-EDORG-AUTHORIZATION.md

 ## Possible Future Improvements

-* Partitioning of StudentIdSecurable table with partition key derived from StudentId.
+* Partitioning of StudentIdSecurable table with partition key derived from StudentUniqueId.
-* Partitioning of StudentSchoolAssociationAuthorization table with partition key derived from StudentId.
+* Partitioning of StudentSchoolAssociationAuthorization table with partition key derived from StudentUniqueId.
 * May need to support multiple StudentSchoolAssociations, where a Student is enrolled in multiple schools.
 Needs analysis.
 * Update StudentSchoolAuthorizationEdOrgIds when EducationOrganizationHierarchy changes (e.g. new Network/Department added during school year)
 * Some authorization strategy logic will be in the backend.
 What can we pull up into DMS core to simplify backends?
 This would mean multiple smaller actions in the backend interface, in separate transactions.
 This could result in stale authorization checks over a short period of time (expected upper bound of a few seconds).
 What is the tolerance for the time for an authorization change to take effect?